-- Practical examination (Downhill event) - Practical examination (Giant Slalom or Slalom and acting as the TD) - Complete official reports for these assignments and send them to his TD Commissioner, with copies to the FIS (in an official language) - The FIS Office will verify all the information from the different reports from the candidate and examiners and provide such details as necessary to the Sub-Committee for TDs. - The Sub-Committee may decide not to issue a TD licence if the candidate has not completed all requirements or is deemed to be unsuitable.
+- Practical examination (Downhill event acting as the Assistant Referee) - Practical examination (Giant Slalom or Slalom and acting as the TD) - If an event consists of more than one competition the examination starts with the arrival according to 602.4.3 and has to be executed on the first competition day. - Complete official reports for these assignments and send them to his TD Commissioner, with copies to the FIS (in an official language) - The FIS Office will verify all the information from the different reports from the candidate and examiners and provide such details as necessary to the Sub-Committee for TDs. - The Sub-Committee may decide not to issue a TD licence if the candidate has not completed all requirements or is deemed to be unsuitable.
 In this event the Sub-Committee may decide as to whether the candidate may continue to train as a FIS TD and which parts of the procedure have to be repeated. - If the candidate is considered to be suitable he will become an official FIS Alpine Technical Delegate after the next TD update course. - At any event only one TD candidate may serve with a TD.
 Exceptions can be authorised by the FIS. - The assignment of the TD candidates is conducted, on proposal of the national responsible officials for TD questions, by the FIS, which also checks the performances of the individual candidates. - The TD candidate has no right to reimbursement of costs. - The TD is responsible for training the candidate assigned to him. - 602.1.6 Licence